-We end where we began, with the view that the random sample assembly has returned to us as a viable democratic reform.
+We end where we began, with the view that the random-sample assembly has returned to us as a viable democratic reform.
 One can doubt the veracity of our memories of the ancient Greek assemblies or write them off as a cultural aberration, but one cannot likewise dismiss the emergence of new processes like the Citizens' Assemblies or the Citizens' Initiative Review.
 These innovations should give hope to those who want to see more deliberative democratic reforms and chasten those critics who dismiss such ideas as utopian.

 If we are close to implementing more widely reforms such as these, it becomes imperative that we inventory and examine the wider array of possibilities.
-In that spirit, we have provided five illustrations of how different random assemblies could operate, and we have shown how each meets the criteria for democratic deliberation and can remedy the deficiencies of initiative and referndum elections to bring them closer to the deliberative democratic ideal.
-These constitute, however, just five particular models, and one can expand much wider the array of possibilities.
-It is our hope that further experimentation-not just with ideas but with real institutions-will clarify the suitability of these different designs for different cultural and political contexts.
+In that spirit, we have provided five illustrations of how different random assemblies could operate, and we have shown how each meets the criteria for democratic deliberation and can remedy the deficiencies of initiative and referendum elections to bring them closer to the deliberative democratic ideal.